Recycling Programs — We Recycle

 Several Certified Recycling Centers are located in the city where residents can take their bottles and cans to have them recycled, and receive cash back for doing so.

 The California Integrated Waste Management Board provides the City with grant funding to bring used motor oil and filter recycling to residents.
 These items are picked up curbside by Waste Management if you live in a single-family home.
 Apartment and condominium residents can take their used motor oil to one of the 25 certified recycling centers in the city that will accept used motor oil for recycling.
 Find a location near you.

 Universal Waste Program

 Through a grant from the County of Orange, residents are provided collection of universal waste, such as electronics, batteries, and fluorescent tubes.
 These items are picked up curbside by WM Curbside if you live in a single-family home.
-Apartment residents can take their universal waste to the Household Hazardous Waste Collection centers located at the County landfills.
+All residents can take their universal waste to the Household Hazardous Waste Collection centers located at the County landfills.
 Call 714-834-6752 to find a location near you, or to learn more.
 You can also log on to http//oclandfills.com/hazardous/.

 City Employee Battery Recycling

 Employees recycle batteries from home and work to reduce the number of batteries going into landfills.